-9.7.2.3 Increased Suspended Sediment Concentrations During Construction and Decommissioning

-- 318. As described in section 9.6.1.2.2 the volume of sediment that would arise from installation of the offshore export cables would be small in scale compared to that occurring during foundation installation.
-As described in Appendix 7.2, overall, there would be no change in terms of cumulative magnitude of impact for installation of East Anglia TWO and East Anglia ONE North cables. - 319.
-A large proportion of the East Anglia ONE North offshore cable corridor passes through an 'Area Identified as Potential Aggregate Resource'.
-In addition, the Southwold Aggregates Area lies 3.4km south of East Anglia ONE North offshore cable corridor (see Figure 17.5 in Chapter 17 Infrastructure and Other Users). - 320.
-Small theoretical bed level changes are estimated as a result of cumulative impacts of East Anglia ONE North cable installation and dredging at nearby aggregate sites however any changes would be small in scale, temporary and temporally distinct depending on whether aggregate dredging and construction of the proposed East Anglia ONE North and East Anglia TWO projects were carried out at the same time.
+- 9.7.2.3 Increased Suspended Sediment Concentrations During Construction and Decommissioning - 320.
+As described in section 9.6.1.2.2 the volume of sediment that would arise from installation of the offshore export cables would be small in scale compared to that occurring during foundation installation.
+As described in Appendix 7.2, overall, there would be no change in terms of cumulative magnitude of impact for installation of East Anglia TWO and East Anglia ONE North cables. - 321.
+The majority of the southern offshore cable corridor and a portion of the northern offshore cable corridor (a large proportion of which is also the East Anglia ONE North offshore cable corridor) pass through an 'Area Identified as Potential Aggregate Resource'.
+In addition, the Southwold Aggregates Area lies 3.4km south of the northern offshore cable corridor and 3.6km north of the southern offshore cable corridor (see Figure 17.5 in Chapter 17 Infrastructure and Other Users). - 322.
+Small theoretical bed level changes are estimated as a result of cumulative impacts of East Anglia TWO cable installation and dredging at nearby aggregate sites however any changes would be small in scale, temporary and temporally distinct depending on whether aggregate dredging and construction of the proposed East Anglia TWO and East Anglia ONE North projects were carried out at the same time.
 The sensitivity of benthic receptors to this level of change would be as described in section 9.6.1.2 (low to negligible).
 Therefore, an overall impact of minor adverse significance would result.